Coolamon, New South Wales: Modern Coolamon

 Coolamon is in the wheat belt of New South Wales and is a leading state producer of wheat and chaff.
 Wheat was first grown in the area in the 1850s.
 In addition, turkeys and wool are produced and the area is noted for the quality and plumpness of its lambs.

 A major industry in the town is Coolamon Steelworks, fabricators of chaser bins.

 The town's broad main street, which has been restored, retains much of its old world charm with its wrought-iron verandahs and awnings.
 Various bric-a-brac, antique shops, tourist coffee lounge, and a modern bread bakery and cafe invite passing tourists to stop and explore the town.
 The Up-to-Date store, designed by architect William Monks, has what is probably the only cash ball cash railway still in situ.

 In 2017 a boutique cheese factory was opened on the main street, as a working tourist attraction, and selling various hard and soft cheeses made on the premises.

 Coolamon is home to active Rotary and Lions Clubs and a sub-Branch of RSL NSW.

 Kindra State Forest is located at Coolamon.

 Sport

-The most popular sport in Coolamon is Australian rules football, as it lies in the narrow 'canola belt', a geographical triangle stretching from the Grong Grong and Marrar at either end of the Canola Way, to Lake Cargelligo, in which Australian football retains a strong following in the rugby league supporting state of New South Wales.
-The town's team, the Coolamon Rovers Football and Netball Club, which competes as the Coolamon Grasshoppers, competes in the Riverina Football League.
+The most popular sport in Coolamon is Australian rules football, as it lies on the Canola Way, a geographical pocket stretching from the Grong Grong and Marrar, in which Australian football retains a strong following in the rugby league supporting state of New South Wales.
+The town's team, the Coolamon Rovers Football and Netball Club, known as the Coolamon Grasshoppers, which competes in the Riverina Football League.

+The club also has a rugby league club known as the Coolamon Raiders.
+These days the club only fields junior teams, who compete in the Group 9 Junior Rugby League competition.
+They formerly completed in the Wagga Wagga Second Division competition, known as the Kennedy Shield, until the mid 1990s.

 Coolamon is home to an 18-hole sand green golf course, 10 rink synthetic bowling green, four synthetic tennis courts and four touch football fields operated by the Coolamon Sports and Recreation Club.